 Since Medicare Advantage (MA) was first introduced, it has grown more popular every year.
-There were over 22 million people enrolled in a Medicare Advantage plan in 2019, which is more than one-third of all Medicare beneficiaries.
+Today, more than one-third of all Medicare beneficiaries choose to receive their benefits through a Medicare Advantage plan.
 This page describes Medicare Advantage plans in Colorado and how to compare your options.

 As in the rest of the country, private insurance companies offer Medicare Advantage plans in Colorado.